 - Eating for two does not mean eating double!
-Unless your doctor tells you to (perhaps if you are a bit underweight or are carrying multiples), you really don’t need to consume any more than normal until the third trimester, and even then you only need about 200 calories more a day – that’s not much; a banana and a handful of nuts for example.
+Unless your doctor tells you to (perhaps if you are a bit underweight or are carrying multiples), you really don’t need to consume any more than normal until the third trimester, and even then you only need about 200 calories more a day[ix] – that’s not much; a banana and a handful of nuts for example.

 Some useful resources online:

 The NHS has plenty of no nonsense advice

-- Super meal planners by trimester from Babycentre
+Meal planners by trimester from Babycentre

 Good article and recipe links from the BBC

 Disclaimer: I am not a qualified doctor, nutritionist or dietician.
 This article is based on my own experience, I do not claim to have professional medical or nutritional knowledge and this website is not intended to diagnose, treat, cure or prevent any illness or disease.
 Please seek the advice of a healthcare professional if you have specific health concerns and always follow the advice of your doctor, midwife and other healthcare providers.